ketgo/py-abac/README.md

 $ docker run --rm -d -p 27017:27017 mongo			# Run mongodb server on docker
 $ pytest --cov=py_abac tests/			# to get coverage report
 $ pylint py_abac			# to check code quality with PyLint
+$ bandit py_abac			# to check code security with Bandit
 ```

 Optionally you can use `make` to perform development tasks.